 - MPs have regular surgeries to meet their constituents (usually on Fridays).
 Find out from their website whether they have a first-come-first-served drop-in system (you'll need to arrive as early as possible on the day) or pre-arranged appointments (you may need to schedule it weeks in advance). - It's quicker and easier to call the constituency office to arrange an appointment you could wait weeks for a response to a letter.
-If you have information you want to send in advance, you can always send a letter once the appointment's been made. - Include your full address and postcode in any correspondence (including when leaving a voicemail) an MP's office will usually prioritise responding to constituents.
+If you have information you want to send in advance, you can always send a letter once the appointment has been made. - Include your full address and postcode in any correspondence (including when leaving a voicemail) an MP's office will usually prioritise responding to constituents and it will stand you in good stead to make it as straightforward as possible for them